 The True-Up Adjustment shall be calculated in accordance with the Formula Rate Spreadsheet.

+PARTIAL TRUE-UP ADJUSTMENT

+A Partial Year True-up Adjustment is necessary if TO6 is not in effect for an entire True-Up Period.
+Monthly cost of service will be calculated in accordance with the effective TO Protocols and Formula Rate Spreadsheet for each month.
+The sum of the monthly cost of service will equal the Annual Cost of Service for the true-up year.
+The Annual Cost of Service will be compared with the actual annual revenues billed by SDG&E in the true-up year to determine the over- or under-collection for the year.

+FINAL TRUE-UP ADJUSTMENT

+After termination of the TO6 Formula, SDG&E shall calculate a Final True-Up Adjustment.
+The Final True-Up Adjustment shall cover the period of time ending on the date the TO6 Formula terminated and beginning on the day after the period covered by the most recent Annual True-Up Adjustment that was included in the BTRRs.
+The Final True-Up Adjustment shall be determined using the same calculation methodology as the Annual True-Up Adjustment and if necessary, the Partial True-up Adjustment and shall be applied to the next successor rate.

+The mechanics of the Final True-Up Adjustment will be the same as the Annual True-Up Adjustment with the exception that the penultimate and final TO6 rate effective years will be trued up as part of SDG&E subsequent rate case Cycle 1 and Cycle 2 annual informational filing and if necessary, partially in Cycle 3.
+The Final True-up Adjustments will be calculated using the TO6 Formula Rate Spreadsheet in adherence with these TO6 Protocols.
+All parties retain the right to examine and challenge the inputs to the Final True-up Adjustments.

-F. USE OF INFORMATION
+USE OF INFORMATION

 Information produced pursuant to these Protocols may be used in any administrative or judicial proceeding; provided, however, that to the extent that any information provided pursuant to these Protocols has been designated and provided as Protected Materials, the use of such information shall be governed by the Protective Order.
 This section shall not apply to any information provided in the course of Commission-established settlement proceedings pursuant to the Commission’s rules and regulations governing settlement.

-G. Reservation of Rights

 RESERVATION OF RIGHTS

 Nothing in these Protocols shall limit or shall be deemed to limit in any way the right of any Interested Party to file a request for relief under any applicable provision of the FPA and/or the Commission’s regulations or to participate in Informational Filing proceedings.